Techmonkeys-se/deploy-k8s/README.md

 ## Contribution
 ------------------
-Feel free to create issues here on github and ill go thru all when i can or help out to add features.
+Feel free to create issues here on github and i´ll go thru all when i can or help out to add features.

 Special thanks to [Schabo](https://github.com/Schabo) for the massive help in ideas and troubleshooting.